Andrew Copp Game Preview: Red Wings vs. Bruins

-The Detroit Red Wings, Andrew Copp among them, play the Boston Bruins on Saturday at 7:00 PM ET, at TD Garden.
-If you'd like to wager on Copp's prop bets, we've got plenty of information to help you.
+The Detroit Red Wings, Andrew Copp included, will face the Boston Bruins on Saturday, November 4, 2023 at 7:00 PM ET.
+Looking to wager on Copp's props?
+Here is some information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.